-Competitive, non-contract purchases that are available from more than one source of supply are limited to $5,000 without benefit of public bid.
-Such purchases that total between $5,000.01 and $25,000 may be obtained without benefit of public bid when accompanied by three written quotes1.
+Competitive, non-contract purchases that are available from more than one source of supply are limited up to $10,000 without benefit of public bid.
+Such purchases that total between $10,000 and $50,000 may be obtained without benefit of public bid when accompanied by three written quotes1.
 See Processing Requirements for Purchases, Charts A, B, C, and D – for a complete explanation of the requirements for the type of purchase that you wish to make (link available below).

 The four types of contracts follow:

 Contracts make use of the University's buying power by committing one or more types of products to one or more vendors.
 In exchange, the contract participants receive special pricing based on the vendor's anticipation of business to be realized during the contract term.